 Bend Night Market

 Located at the Deschutes Historical Museum (you know, that colossal lawn that spawns a full street block?), the vibes are unmatched.
 Come and sip wine tastings from vineyards across the state, enjoy pop-up food events, or check out some of Bend’s coolest makers and vendors.
-The Bend Night Market runs from 5 to 9 p.m. at 129 NW Idaho Ave, Bend, now until September 22, 2023.
+The Bend Night Market runs from 5 to 9 p.m. at 129 NW Idaho Ave, Bend, early summer through September 2024.
+Exact dates TBA.

 Produce Stands